sandnabba/zombie_sensor/Readme.md

 # Halloween Zombie Sensor

-An Arduino, a LED strip, a summer a rotary encoder...
+An Arduino, a LED strip, a summer, a rotary encoder...
 And a tennis racket!
 I built this as a "zombie infection scanner" for Halloween, but it could be used for anything that you can imagine!
 Radiation scanner or alien detector?
 It's up to you!

 [<img src="img/overview.jpg" style="width:400px;"/>](./img/overview.jpg)